investingsnippets/investingsnippets.github.io/content/posts/portfolio-expected-return-and-risk.md

 colab: https://colab.research.google.com/drive/1lNirrCFUfWaZ_Cci-mmsio79wX_KwR5b?usp=sharing
 ---

-In previous posts we talked about the [expected return](/post/measures-of-location) (mean value of a distribution) and the [volatility](/post/measures-of-variability) (standard deviation) of an asset.
+In previous posts we discussed about the [expected return](/post/measures-of-location) (mean value of a distribution) and the [volatility](/post/measures-of-variability) (standard deviation) of an asset.

 But, in investing, we rarely hold a portfolio of just one stock!
-Let's start then, by picking two stocks.
+Let's start with two stocks and observe what happens with return and volatility.

 The first question is: OK, what percentage of the total investment amount shall we allocate to stock A and what to stock B?

-If we allocate 100% to A and 0% to B or the other way around, then we get into the "one asset" portfolio and that is not desirable!
-Let's assume that we set 50% on asset A and 50% on asset B. Let's also call this percentage allocations, weights (w_A, w_B respectively).
+If we allocate 100% to A and 0% to B or the other way around, then we get into the "one asset" portfolio.
+Let's assume that we set weight w_A=50% on asset A and w_B=50% on asset B.

 In that case, we are asked to come up with the return (mean) and the volatility (standard deviation) of the portfolio.